MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-mpassessment.md

 Operations Manager includes a new feature called Updates and Recommendations, to help you proactively identify new technologies or components (that is, workloads) deployed in your IT infrastructure that weren't monitored by Operations Manager or aren't monitored using the latest version of a management pack.

-If there are Management Packs in the catalog that are designed to monitor those workloads, they will be displayed on the Updates and Recommendations screen.
-You will also find a list of any updates that are available for Management Packs that are installed in your management group.
+If there are Management Packs in the catalog that are designed to monitor those workloads, they'll be displayed on the Updates and Recommendations screen.
+You'll also find a list of any updates that are available for Management Packs that are installed in your management group.

 ::: moniker-end